MaterializeInc/datagen/README.md

 This will add a `recordSizePayload` key to the record with the specified size and will send the record to Kafka.

 > Note: The 'Max Message Size' of your Kafka cluster needs to be set to a higher value than 1MB for this to work.

+### `UPSERT` Evelope Support

+To make sure `UPSERT` envelope is supported, you need to define an `id` column in the schema.
+The value of the `id` column will be used as the key of the record.